World Cup 2026 Groups: Odds to Win After the Second Round

 The draw uses four pots of 12 teams each, seeded by FIFA World Ranking.
 Pot 1 includes the host nations and top 9 ranked teams (Spain, Argentina, France, England, Brazil, Portugal, Netherlands, Belgium, Germany).
 Pots 2, 3, and 4 contain progressively lower-ranked teams, with Pot 4 including playoff winners to be confirmed in March.

-How many teams are in each World Cup 2026 group?
+How many teams are in each of the World Cup 2026 groups?

-Each of the 12 groups contains exactly 4 teams.
+Each of the 12 World Cup 2026 groups contains exactly 4 teams.
 One team is drawn from each pot into every group, ensuring balanced and competitive matchups across all groups.

 What is the new top-4 separation rule in the 2026 World Cup draw?